 Competition at the wholesale level of course would solve the problem.
-In the communications sector, however, market power frequently rests on circumstances exogenous to a regulator's decision like significant economies of scale and large sunk costs which make assets - at least in of.
-Rev et al (2001, p.
+In the communications sector, however, market power frequently rests on circumstances exogenous to a regulator's decision like significant economies of scale and large sunk costs which make assets - at least in the short run - unreplicable.
+The only way in which competition on the downstream market can be created in such a situation is by forcing the SMP undertaking to grant access to the necessary input it produces.
+An access obligation according to Art 12 AD is the only remedy by which the strategic variable on which the anti-competitive behaviour is based (choice of the contractual partner) can be influenced and therefore appears appropriate in this case.

+91 cf. Rey et al (2001, p.
 18)

-of.
-Rey et al (2001, pp. 19-21)
+92 cf. Rey et al (2001, pp. 19-21)